What separates the contemporary workplace from even just a few years ago?

 - View All Tasks: See tasks assigned to you within List View or jump to Box View to see tasks and statuses by team member in Box View.

-Takeaway: A reliable project management solution gives you a central source for information.
+Takeaway: A reliable project management tool gives you a central source for information.

 The modern workplace is changing.
 For us to remain at peak productivity and get things done in a timely manner, we need to evolve with it.
 One way of making your 2018 exciting is by proposing to work smarter by investing in a good project management tool.